mostaphaRoudsari/honeybee-primer/text/components/Therm_Material.md

 A number between 0 and 1 that represents the solar absorptivity of the material.
 The default is set to 0.5.
 * ##### emissivity [Optional]
 A number between 0 and 1 that represents the emissivity of the material.
 The default is set to 0.9.
-* ##### type [Optional]
+* ##### cavityModel [Optional]
-An integer that represents the type of material.
-The defaul is set to 0 - solid.
-Choose from the following options: 0 - Solid material 1 - Gas material
+An integer that represents the cavity model to use for the material (if it is a gas).
+If you are creating a solid material, just leave this input blank.
+Cavity models (4 - ISO 15099) and (5 - ISO 15099 ventilated) are used for most situations.
+Choose from the following options: 0 - NFRC 1 - CEN 2 - CEN (slightly ventilated) 3 - NFRC with user dimensions 4 - ISO 15099 5 - ISO 15099 ventilated
 * ##### RGBColor [Optional]
 An optional color to set the color of the material when you import it into THERM.